Working with Retrievers

 Introduction

-In this lesson, you will work hands-on with all three retriever types using a Jupyter notebook to see how they work in practice.
+In this lesson, you will work hands-on with all three retriever types to see how they work in practice.

-1. Setting up retrievers with the knowledge graph we built
+1. Setting up the retriever with the knowledge graph we built

-As you work through the notebook, take time to review the code snippets and understand how each retriever is initialized and used.
+As you work through the notebooks, take time to review the code snippets and understand how each retriever is initialized and used.

 Note how each retriever has its place in a complete GraphRAG system!